 Dependency and beyond

-The problem with dependency thoughts is argued to be overt generalization, as dependency is not a clear and linear constant construct but something which can change over time.
+The problem with dependency thoughts is argued to be their tendency to overt generalization as dependency is not a clear and linear construct but something which is fluid and changes over time.

-Originally dependency theorists argued that the ideal way to break out of the dependency trap and global inequality is for the periphery to separate from the core, but the post Cold War era led to further integration rather than separation.
-We have also seen various examples that the separation from the core countries was not the key to resolving the issue of perpetual dependency and inequality global power structures.
+Originally, dependency theorists argued that the ideal way to break out of the dependency trap and global inequality is for the periphery to separate from the core, but the post Cold War era led to further integration rather than separation.
+We have also seen various examples that the separation from the core was not the key to resolving the issue of perpetual dependency and inequality global power structures.